wellcomecollection/github-deployments-buildkite-plugin/README.md

 ## Example

-Add the following to your `pipeline.yml`:
+Add the following to your `pipeline.yml` - this will create a deployment for the current commit in the `stage` environment:

 ```yml
 steps: